 - Never drive the boat directly behind a water skier.
-At 22 knots (25 m.p.h.), it takes only 5 seconds to overtake a fallen skier. - Ski only in areas where skiing is permitted. - Observe local restrictions on the length of the tow line. - Learn the signals to communicate with a skier.
-The skier is to control the boat through hand signals (Page 29, Figure 4). - Your boat will handle different while towing a skier.
+At 22 knots (25 m.p.h.), it takes only 5 seconds to overtake a fallen skier. - Ski only in areas where skiing is permitted. - Observe local restrictions on the length of the tow lines. - Learn the signals to communicate with a skier.
+The skier is to control the boat through hand signals (See page 29, Figure 6). - Your boat will handle different while towing a skier.
 Experiment carefully to learn the difference. - Skiers may start from the shore or dock if boat traffic allows.
 When returning, pick up skiers from the water.
 Do not ski back to shore or dock. - Give immediate attention to fallen skiers. - Keep a downed skier in sight and on the operator's side of the boat when approaching the skier.
 Never back up to anyone in the water. - Before picking up the skier, turn off the engine gear (to prevent propeller "wind milling"). - If the skier suddenly releases the tow rope, it can backlash into the cockpit.
 Spotters watching the skier must be aware of this and be prepared to take appropriate action to avoid injury.

-- Turn Arm raised, circle with index finger extended. - Turn Right Extend arm out from body to the right. - Turn Left Extend arm out from body to the left. - Stop Raise arm with palm vertical and facing forward. - Faster Thumb pointed up or palm up, move hand up and down. - Speed OK Raise arm and form a circle with thumb and index finger. - Slow Down Thumb pointed down or palm down, move hand up and down. - OK After a Fall Clasp hands together overhead. - Skier in Water Extend one ski vertically out of water. - Cut Motor Draw finger across throat.
+thumb and index finger.

+Slow Down - Thumb pointed down or palm down, move hand up and down.

+OK After a Fall - Clasp hands together overhead.

+Skier in Water - Extend one ski vertically out of water.

+Cut Motor - Draw finger across throat.